A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Estimating Latent Generation Order

 \subsection{Stochastic Softmax}

-~ In order to estimate the gradient with respect to the encoder parameters $\phi$, we use the stochastic softmax~\cite{Paulus2020GradientEW}.
-The stochastic softmax is a generalization the Gumbel-softmax trick~\cite{Jang2016CategoricalRW,Maddison2017TheCD} to the structured case, and belongs to the class of perturb-and-MAP methods~\cite{Papandreou2011PerturbandMAPRF,hazan2012partition}.
-It lets us use the reparameterization trick~\cite{kingma2013auto} with structured discrete latent variables.
-Instead of sampling $\mathbf{O}$ directly, we sample a random variable $\mathbf{\epsilon}$ from a fixed distribution $\mathcal{G}$.
-Then, we apply a deterministic parameterized function $\mathbf{O}_\phi$ to get $\mathbf{O} = \mathbf{O}_\phi(\mathbf{\epsilon},\mathbf{G},\mathbf{x})$.
-More concretely, we independently compute logits $\mathbf{W} \in \mathbb{R}^{(n+m)\times(m+1)}$ for the all the potential edges in the generation order, and perturb them:
+~ In order to estimate the gradient with respect to the encoder parameters $\phi$, we use the perturb-and-MAP framework~\cite{Papandreou2011PerturbandMAPRF,hazan2012partition}, specifically the stochastic softmax~\cite{Paulus2020GradientEW}, which is a generalization the Gumbel-softmax trick~\cite{Jang2016CategoricalRW,Maddison2017TheCD} to the structured case.